Associate Prediction Results with Input Records - Amazon SageMaker

 • For CSV-formatted input files, the joined input data is followed by the transformed data and the output is a CSV file.

 If you use an algorithm with the DataProcessing structure, it must support your chosen format for both input and output files.
 For example, with the TransformOutput field of the CreateTransformJob API, you must set both the ContentType and Accept parameters to one of the following values: text/csv, application/json, or application/jsonlines.
 The syntax for specifying columns in a CSV file and specifying attributes in a JSON file are different.
 Using the wrong syntax causes an error.
 For more information, see Batch Transform Examples.
-For more information about input and output file formats for built-in algorithms, see Use Amazon SageMaker built-in algorithms or pretrained models.
+For more information about input and output file formats for built-in algorithms, see Built-in algorithms and pretrained models in Amazon SageMaker.

 The record delimiters for the input and output must also be consistent with your chosen file input.
 The SplitType parameter indicates how to split the records in the input dataset.
 The AssembleWith parameter indicates how to reassemble the records for the output.
 If you set input and output formats to text/csv, you must also set the SplitType and AssembleWith parameters to line.
 If you set the input and output formats to application/jsonlines, you can set both SplitType and AssembleWith to line.